Veyronity/BreakTheMod/CONTRIBUTING.md

 1. **Reporting Issues**
    - Found a bug?
 Submit it to the [Issues tab]().
    - Include details like:
-     - Minecraft version
-     - Mod loader and version (Forge/Fabric)
      - Steps to reproduce the issue
      - Crash logs or screenshots (if applicable)

 2. **Suggesting Features**
    - Have an idea to improve the mod?
-Open a feature request in the [Issues tab](link-to-issues).
+Open a feature request in the [Issues tab](https://github.com/Veyronity/BreakTheMod/issues) under the idea label.

 3. **Coding**
    - Fix bugs or add features by submitting pull requests (PRs).
-   - Check the [Issues tab](link-to-issues) for tasks labeled `trige-needed`.
+   - Check the [Issues tab](https://github.com/Veyronity/BreakTheMod/issues) for tasks labeled `triage-needed`.

 4. **Documentation**
    - Help improve the mod's documentation by editing the README, adding usage guides, or contributing to the wiki.